chawza/django-listen-ws/README.md

-Demo on WSGI django page subscripe to websocket in different process.
+Demo on WSGI django page subscribe to websocket in different process.

 It uses redis as pubSub broker to send data between process